smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 Hit SPACE to bring up the input box filled with the last text that was typed.

 ## Noun Stacking
 When using the same verb twice in a row, for the second command you can hit SPACE to retype the first command, hit SPACE again, then type the new noun.
-The parser will only read the last noun used, ignoring the noun of the first command.
+The parser will only read the last noun used, ignoring the first noun.

 For example, "get frog crown" will be interpreted as "get crown".